4ked/BIP/README.md

-# 302Backtest
+# BIP

 Ahoy!
-This is the Repository for Three(02) Capital's Backtesting System for Interactive Brokers.
-For an insight into the status of the project, click [here](https://github.com/orgs/three-02/projects/1).
+This platform is designed to be a simple solution for backtesting python trading algorithms via zipline-live with Interactive Brokers integration.
+While the project is constantly evolving, click [here](https://github.com/orgs/three-02/projects/1) for insight into the status of the project.

+It is also worth noting that this is only a command line interface.
+While there are probably more complex solutions elsewhere, this is as close to pkug-and-play as you can get to test your trading algorithms without the hastle of setting up more complex infrastructure.

 ## Contents